 The meniscus has a role in stabilization of the knee joint so when there is an injury to the knee such as MCL (medial collateral ligament) or ACL (anterior cruciate ligament) it will often mean that the meniscus will have damage too.
-Sports injuries see this type of mulitple injury, but a wrong step off of the curb or even just coming down your stairs in your home may lead to this type of multiple injury to your knee.
+Sports injuries see this type of multiple injuries, but a wrong step off of the curb or even just coming down your stairs in your home may lead to this type of multiple injuries to your knee.

 What Is The Difference Between Cartilage Damage and Meniscus Tear?

 The distinction is often when talking about a torn cartilage it is likely the meniscus vs the articular cartilage which covers the conforms to the ends of bones.
 The Menisci are made of cartilage and are prone to tear due to the position within the knee, whereas the cartilage coating the ends of your bones may grind down, but are less likely to experience a tear.

 The pain and swelling in your knee area is a common indicator.
 The trademark ‘joint locking’ or ‘catching’ which may lead to not being able to straighten or bend the knee out of a locked position.
 The pain is intense in most cases and the ‘locking’ is occurring because the smooth cartilage is no longer smooth where the tear has occurred.